-Amethyst is purple quartz and is a beautiful blend of violet and red that can be found in every corner of the world.
+Amethyst is purple quartz.
+It is a beautiful blend of violet and red that can be found in every corner of the world.
 The name comes from the Ancient Greek, derived from the word methustos, which means “intoxicated.”
 Ancient wearers believed the gemstone could protect them from drunkenness.

-While amethyst is most commonly recognized to be a purple color, the gemstone can actually range from a light pinkish violet to a deep purple that can read more blue or red, depending on the light.
-Sometimes, even the same stone can have layers or color variants, so the way the gemstone is cut is important to the way the color shows in a finished piece.
+While amethyst is most commonly recognized to be a purple color, the gemstone can range from a light pinkish violet to a deep purple that can read more blue or red, depending on the light.
+Sometimes the same stone can have layers or color variants, so the way the gemstone is cut is important to the way the color shows in a finished piece.

 Amethyst often occurs in geodes or in the cavities of granitic rocks.
 It can be found all over the world, including the United States, Canada, Brazil, and Zambia.

-The amethyst is not only the February birthstone, it is also used to celebrate the 6th and 17th year of marriage.
+The amethyst is not only the February birthstone, it is also used to celebrate the sixth and 17th years of marriage.